nathanjhood/UBento/README.md

 - Windows 11 22h2 or greater
 - WSL2 (Windows Subsystem for Linux) with a working Linux kernel/distro
-- X-Server for Windows such as VcXsrv or X410
+- Docker Desktop for Windows using the WSL2 backend, used for obtaining and running developer environment images

 Optional:

-- Docker Desktop for Windows using the WSL2 backend, used for obtaining and running developer environment images
 - VSCode with Remote Development Extensions, used for editing your code hosted on the WSL2 backend
+- X-Server for Windows such as VcXsrv or X410 for GUI/desktop support if desired

 Todo:

 - Use the shared WSLENV variable to link the distro user to the Windows user as a soft default
 - Implement as a shell script

+Notes:

+- It's a good idea to use 'localhost' or at least something different to your Windows Machine Name (this is set in /etc/wsl.conf) as your hostname.
+The unfortunate current default is to simply copy the Win name over to WSL userland.
+I personally like "localclient" for my Windows machine, and "localhost" for my WSL distro - this is a nice distinction when you are presented with network addresses that point to either 'localclient' or 'localhost'.
+When launching Node apps, for example, you can view them in your "localclient" browser (i.e., your net browser for Windows) and differentiate the network addresses you are provided for "localhost", for example. this is very useful when configuring the X-server, especially.

 Run the below in your current WSL2 distro's terminal